pschool-in/curriculum/science/grade4/main.md

 Drag and drop the plant parts at proper places.

 ```
-The ~root~ absorbs water from the soil and help hold the plant in the soil.
+The ~root~ absorbs water from the soil and helps hold the plant in the soil.
 The ~leaf~ uses the sun and air to make food for the plant.
 The ~stem~ helps the plant to stand straight.
 The ~flower~ makes the seeds and fruits.